Genie Centurion: Accelerating Scalable Real-World Robot Training with Human Rewind-and-Refine Guidance: Introduction

-To address these challenges, we propose \shortname, a DAgger-inspired data collection framework tailored for efficient real-world robotic policy learning.
-In this paradigm, the human operator acts primarily as a guardian, intervening only when the policy fails or is about to fail. \shortname introduces a rewind mechanism that allows the operator to reset the robot to a recent valid state, thereby enhancing the diversity and coverage of critical state space.
+In robotic manipulation tasks, we observe, policy failures often tend to cluster around specific, high-impact decision points, for example, the last action chunk of grasping, pressing, inserting, etc. While reaching the object is often easy.
+Conventional teleoperation collects full-trajectory data, captures large volumes of redundant or low-value data.
+A more targeted strategy—intervening only at these critical states—could concentrate data collection where it most effectively improves policy performance.

-Additionally, \shortname incorporates a Task Sentinel module, a vision-language-based model designed to autonomously detect task completion states and request human intervention as necessary.
-This progressively reduces reliance on continuous human supervision.
-We hypothesize that structured, failure-triggered human interventions significantly improve data efficiency and accelerate the optimization of robot policies, as compared to conventional continuous teleoperation methods.
+Given the challenges and observations, we propose \shortname, a DAgger-inspired data collection framework tailored for efficient real-world robotic policy learning.
+In this paradigm, the human operator acts as a guardian, intervening only when the policy fails or is about to fail. \shortname introduces a rewind mechanism that allows the operator to revert the robot to a previous state, thereby enhancing the diversity and coverage of critical state space.
+Additionally, \shortname incorporates a Task Sentinel module, a vision-language-based model designed to autonomously predict task success and request human intervention when necessary.
+This reduces reliance on continuous human attention, therefore, enabling scalable data collection.

 Our primary contributions include: